edmunds/shadowreader/docs/filters.md

 `"user_agent": ["Googlebot"]` ==> Filter requests with User-Agent that contain the string "Googlebot"

-`"user_agent": ["Googlebot", "BotXYZ"]` ==> Filter request with User-Agent contain the string "Googlebot" or "BotXYZ"
+`"user_agent": ["Googlebot", "BotXYZ"]` ==> Filter request with User-Agent that contain the string "Googlebot" or "BotXYZ"

-The strings do not match exactly. ie: A request with User-Agent `BotXYZ 1.5` will be filtered by the above example.
+It does not match exactly. ie: A request with User-Agent `BotXYZ 1.5` will be filtered by the above example.